A comforting meatball potato casserole with spinach. The main dish, potato and vegetable sides all in one pot!

-And if dishes with meatballs included are your thing (definitely my thing), have a look at this turkey meatball casserole, these meatballs in tomato sauce or this meatball stew with sauerkraut.
+And if dishes with meatballs included are your thing (definitely my thing), have a look at this turkey meatball casserole, these meatballs in tomato sauce, or this meatball stew with sauerkraut.

-- Frozen spinach can be used instead, in this case, you will need about 400 g/ 14 oz.
+- Frozen spinach can be used instead; in this case, you will need about 14 oz/ 400 g.
+Defrost it and squeeze it lightly to remove excess water.

 How to make meatball potato casserole?